Format and Rules

 League Format

 League Dates.
-League play will start on the dates below and continue for seven weeks.
-Matches are assigned to a specific start time and court number.
+League play will start on the dates below.
+Ladder League matches between specific opponents are assigned a specific start time and court number.

-If both teams agree to reschedule the match, you can play your match on a different date or time.
+In the Ladder League, if both teams agree to reschedule the match, you can play your match on a different date or time.
 Any scheduled match can be played and reported until two days before the start of the following week’s scheduled match.
-For example, women’s and men’s doubles matches must be completed and the scores reported by 9:00 PM of the Saturday night before the next scheduled Monday evening match.
+For example, women’s and men’s/open doubles matches must be completed and the scores reported by 9:00 PM of the Saturday night before the next scheduled Monday evening match.
 Mixed doubles matches must be played and the scores reported by 9:00 PM of the Sunday night before the next scheduled Tuesday evening match.

-If both teams have agreed to reschedule a match to a new date/time, if one of the teams can’t make the rescheduled match, the team that can’t make it forfeits.
-If neither team can make the rescheduled match (due to rainout or other unforeseen circumstances), the match is recorded as a “no match.”
+If both teams have agreed to reschedule a match to a new date or time, and if one of the teams can’t make the rescheduled match, the team that can’t make the rescheduled date/time forfeits.
+If neither team can make the rescheduled match (due to rainout or other unforeseen circumstances), the match is recorded as a “no match” with neither team forfeiting.

 Competitions.
-There are three categories: Women’s Doubles, Mixed Doubles and Men’s Doubles.
+There are three categories: Women’s Doubles, Mixed Doubles and Men’s/Open Doubles.
 Mixed doubles teams must have one woman and one man.
+In the Men’s/Open Doubles competition, teams can be composed of either men or women.

 Skill Levels.
 Players of various skill levels from intermediate to advanced compete on the same ladder.
-Teams are ranked for week one based on previous league performance, known skill level, or the players’ stated skill levels at registration.
-Teams move up or down the ladder based on match results.
+For the first week of play, teams are grouped into tiers based on previous league performance, known skill level, or the players’ stated skill levels at registration.
+The first week matchups are randomized within those tiers.
+Following Week One, teams move up or down the ladder each week based on match results.
 This method keeps teams playing opponents among their peer skill levels.
-The league may manually move teams after the first week matches to correct initial ranking errors.
+The league may manually move teams before the Week Two matches to correct initial ranking errors.

 Fees.
 There is a $15 per person registration fee charged by James City County.
-The money covers Veterans Park court reservations and prizes.
+The money covers Veterans Park court reservations.

-Teams.
-Each team is composed of two players.
-A player can be on a mixed doubles team and a men’s or women’s team if desired.
+Ladder League Teams: Each Ladder League team is composed of two players: a player can be on both a mixed doubles team as well as a women’s or men’s/open doubles team, if desired.
 Players must commit to playing one match per week on scheduled league play dates.
 Teams qualifying for the playoff round will play more than one match in the final week.

-If a team drops out of the competition, the league will select a replacement team that assumes the ladder position and accumulated league points of the departing team.
+If a team drops out of the competition, or is removed, the league may select a replacement team and that replacement team may assume the ladder position and start with accumulated league points of the departing team.

-Injuries.
-In the event of an injury to one team member, the injured player’s partner has the option to utilize a sub (per the sub rules below), to find a permanent replacement, or to forfeit matches for up to two weeks, until the injured player is able to return.
-Once an injured player has been replaced, that injured player is not allowed to return to the league.
+Injuries and Absences.
+In the event of an injury or other absence of one team member, the absent player’s partner has the option to utilize a sub (per the sub rules), find a permanent replacement, or to forfeit matches for up to two weeks, until the absent player is able to return.
+If a player is replaced with a permanent replacement, that player is removed from the team for the duration of the league.

 No player can be replaced or substituted for during a match once the match has started.

-If a team is unable to compete in half or more of all matches due to an injury, the team will either be replaced by the league or a permanent replacement will be found for the injured player, depending on the circumstances and at the discretion of the league.
+If a team is unable to compete in half or more of all matches due to an injury or absence, the team will either be replaced by the league or a permanent replacement will be found for the absent player, depending on the circumstances and at the discretion of the league.

-League Play.
-Teams play in a ladder format, with each team playing one adjacent team each week.
+Ladder League Play.
+Teams play one adjacent team on the ladder each week.
 For example, the team in the #1 position on the ladder will play the team in the #2 position; the team in the #3 position on the ladder will play the team in the #4 position, etc.

-In order to minimize matches against duplicate opponents, teams may be matched against non-adjacent teams.
-Teams retain their ladder positions regardless of their match position.
+In order to minimize matches against duplicate opponents, teams may be shifted to play against non-adjacent teams.
+Teams that have been shifted will retain their ladder position regardless of their match position.

 Ladder positions and schedules for all matchups after the first week are determined by math calculations based on the previous week’s performances of all teams.
-However, the league may manually move teams after the first week matches to correct initial ranking errors.
+However, the league may manually move teams before the second week matches to correct initial ranking errors.

 All match schedules will be posted online within two days before the scheduled competition date each week.